Getting your child ready for summer camp can be overwhelming.

 We recommend designating a section of the room where you can begin gathering items.

-It’s a good idea to involve your child.
-Packing teaches self-sufficiency and gives a sense of ownership.
+It’s a good idea to involve your child in the packing process.
+This teaches self-sufficiency, gives a sense of ownership, and helps raise confident kids.

 And when you pack, remember to leave the jewelry and valuables at home.
 They don’t belong at summer camp.

 To make the chore of packing more playful, listen to music and create a game.
 Music energizes you to move faster and games make anything more fun.
-For ideas, check out the book Parenting—Let’s Make a Game.
+For ideas, visit Parenting—Let’s Make a Game of It.
 You’ll learn playful ways to stop struggling with your child, so you can enjoy being a parent.

 9. Break in New Sneakers